 - a) For a Minor Penalty, any player, other than a goalkeeper, shall be ruled off the floor to the penalty box for two minutes during which time no substitute shall be permitted.
-For an exception, see Coincidental Penalty (6.2.3). - b) A goalkeeper shall not be sent to the penalty bench for an offense which incurs a Minor Penalty, but instead, such penalty shall be served by a player who was on the floor at the time of the infraction.
-Such player shall be designated by the Manager or Coach through the Captain. - c) If an injured player receives a Minor Penalty, the penalized team shall place a substitute player on the penalty bench before the penalty expires and no other replacement for the penalized player shall be permitted to enter the game except from the penalty bench.
-For violation of this rule a Bench Minor Penalty shall be imposed.
-The penalized player who has been replaced on the penalty bench shall not be eligible to play until that penalty has expired. - d) A "Bench Minor" penalty requires the removal from the floor of one player of the team against which the penalty is awarded for a period of two minutes.
+For an exception, see Coincidental Penalties (6.2.3). - b) A goalkeeper shall not be sent to the penalty bench for an offense which incurs a Minor Penalty, but instead, such penalty shall be served by a player who was on the floor at the time of the infraction.
+Such player shall be designated by the Manager or Coach through the Captain. - c) A "Bench Minor" penalty requires the removal from the floor of one player of the team against which the penalty is awarded for a period of two minutes.
 When a Bench Minor Penalty is assessed and the player who is guilty of the infraction is identifiable, that player shall serve the penalty.
 However, if the player is not identified, any player on the floor at the time of the infraction may serve the penalty.
 Such player shall be designated by the Coach or Manager through the captain.